Arouca Abbey: Suppression

-A civil war broke out in Portugal 1828-1834.
+A civil war broke out in Portugal 1828–1834.
 At its conclusion, the victorious Liberal government made the decision to end state sponsorship of religious communities.
 They were inspired by the Suppression of the Society of Jesus during the previous century.
 Thus in May 1834 King Pedro IV declared the Dissolution of the monasteries in Portugal, intending to sell the seized properties to provide for the poor.
 The first stage of the government action was applied only to communities of men, which were immediately suppressed.
 In 1862, the law was applied to communities of women, who were not dispersed but were barred from accepting new members, and their assets became subject to seizure.
 The last nun of the community died in 1886, ending the monastic life of the abbey.

 Architectural elements

 Vestiges of the rose window suggest that it can be dated to the 14th century, probably removed from a primitive Romanesque place of worship.

 From the end of the 15th century to the beginning of the 16th century, there was work on the monastic buildings, including new spaces and altars, constructed under the abbesses Leonor Coutinho and Melícia de Melo.
-Between 1596-1597, panels from the retable were painted by Diogo Teixeira.
+Between 1596 and 1597, panels from the retable were painted by Diogo Teixeira.

 At the end of the 17th century, the first reconstructions and expansions of the monastic complex were initiated, in the western and north wings.
 On 28 February 1701, there was a contract between the abbess and masters António Gomes and João da Costa to remake the altar for 600$000 réis.
 Yet, the following year (on 24 November) during a state visit, the church was referred to as being in a miserable state.
 This resulted in a new plan by the noted architect Carlo Gimach for the church.
 Between 1704 and 1718. work on the church was undertaken, that included the nuns' choir, which would persist for the next thirty years.
 On 8 February 1722, António Gomes and Filipe da Silva worked on the choir stalls and gilded woodwork for 850$000 réis (completed on 21 October 1724), while on 12 June 1723, a new contract was issued for work on the retable by Luís Vieira da Cruz, at a cost of 1:000$000 rés.